 The Intercultural Studies Major seeks to prepare students to serve effectively as scholar-servants in cross-cultural communities.
 The major, drawing heavily on the methodologies and perspectives of anthropology and related social sciences, integrates the theory of cross-cultural development work with experiential learning in cross-cultural settings.
 This major will provide competence for students seeking to serve in such fields as community development, relief work, health services, education, missions, and Bible translation in developing countries and inner-city context.

-The major consists of a 30-hour core of courses plus either an optional concentration or 8-hours of electives.
-The concentrations are in missions, linguistics, development, Spanish, TESOL or urban studies.
+The major consists of a 30-hour core of courses plus either an optional concentration or 6-8-hours of electives.

 Intercultural Studies Major BA, 30-54 hours (depending on Concentration)